 - The people who apply for this scheme will be familiarised with the online platforms and other resources of e-marketing, web-entrepreneurship, factoring services and registration.

 - At the launch of this scheme, 5100 E-Rickshaws were distributed by Bhartiya Micro Credit (BMC) under the Pradhan Mantri Mudra Yojna scheme.

-- In addition to getting a loan under the Stand Up India Scheme, the recipients will also be covered under Pradhan Matri Jan Dhan Yojna, Pradhan Mantri Jeevan Jyoti Bima Yojana, Pradhan Mantri Suraksha Yojana, Atal Pension Yojana schemes and other eight significant Prime Minister schemes.
+- In addition to getting a loan under the Stand Up India Scheme, the recipients will also be covered under Pradhan Matri Jan Dhan Yojna, Pradhan Mantri Jeevan Jyoti Bima Yojana, Pradhan Mantri Suraksha Yojana, Atal Pension Yojana schemes, and other eight significant Prime Minister schemes.

 - BMC – Bhartiya Micro Credit, aims to spread awareness of the financial inclusion and social security schemes and proposes to take the benefits to poor and homeless people in the country.

-- The idea is to facilitate the up-gradation of pedal rickshaw pullers into E Rickshaw owners and help create threefold increment in their income.
+- The idea is to facilitate the up-gradation of pedal rickshaw pullers into E Rickshaw owners and help create a threefold increment in their income.

 - The shift from pedal rickshaw to E rickshaw will also help contribute towards achieving the goals of Swachh Bharat Abhiyan.